amirsourette/zend-framework-test-phpunit/README.md

 Introduction
 ------------

-ZFUT provide a library to use PHPUnit with your controllers and modules.
+This repository provide a library to use PHPUnit with your controllers and modules.

 Use case with http request :